Hi and welcome to this full and frank Lottery Winner University review where we'll be answering the only question that matters:

-As I say, for someone who’s claiming to be a millionaire, he sure is pushing hard to sell his secrets.
+As I say, for someone claiming to be a millionaire he's pushing hard to sell his secrets.

 Despite the scammy marketing and fake hyped-up promises, Lotter Winner University will not teach you how to win the lottery, I mean how can it when it's a game of chance?

 Check out what it says at the bottom of the their website: